heyns1000/cornexconnect/replit.md

 The system is designed as a global-scale business management solution targeting South African provinces initially, with expansion plans for SADC regions and beyond.
 It features complete product catalog management for 31+ SKUs, multi-currency support for 190+ currencies, and sophisticated manufacturing resource planning (MRP) capabilities.

+**Recent Enhancement (August 2025)**: Successfully implemented premium visual design matching the landing page aesthetic with gradient backgrounds (emerald to blue), glass morphism effects on all cards, and enhanced UI components while preserving all existing functionality and data integrity.

 ## User Preferences

 Preferred communication style: Simple, everyday language.